openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Request {#batch-credential_request}

-The Batch Credential Endpoint allows a client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple credential at once. `application/json` media type MUST be used.
+The Batch Credential Endpoint allows a client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple credential at once.
+Batch Credential Request MUST be sent using `application/json` media type.

 The following claims are used in the Batch Credential Request: